etchoum9519/KapaTool.update-2.1/README.md

     4. as well as the days on which these prescriptions are to take place.

 Note: The KapaTool takes year ends and only current and up-coming calendar weeks and days into account to ensure accuracy in the data generated from the output calendar

 ![Bildschirmfoto 2024-01-27 um 11 01 17](https://github.com/etchoum/capacity-planification-tool/assets/93908331/b68490e9-86f8-4ae3-8ea9-7febced2c381)

+<br> <br>

 ## C - Security procedures, Sustainability

-#

 The input file contains three analogous attached workbooks with names resp. „Projects&transaction quantities“, „DATA“(updated SAP lists), and „Time series“.
-These are used to immediately view the working flow and capacities according to the status specified in the input file, their develop- ment over time.
-They can only be edited by removing the respective sheet protection using the respective sheet password, and automatically updated by pressing the „REFRESH LIST“- button [See Figure 5]
+These are used to immediately view the working flow and capacities according to the status specified in the input file, their development over time.
+They can only be edited by removing the respective sheet protection using the respective sheet password, and automatically updated by pressing the „REFRESH LIST“- button.

 ![Bildschirmfoto 2024-01-27 um 16 49 58](https://github.com/etchoum/capacity-planification-tool/assets/93908331/d1c7aa84-38c4-4e7e-b58e-6ef611a13f7d)